Tacplan/tacplancore/site/_posts/2013-11-24-ebs-snapshot-automation-with-powershell.md

 10. Download the AWS [SDK](http://aws.amazon.com/powershell) for Windows to "AWS Tools", and rename it to *AWSSDK.msi*.

 <br/>
 11. I like to make deployment easy and repeatable, so I created the following batch file called, "AutoSnap_Setup.bat".
-It only needs to be run once on an instance and sets up the environment and installs the AWS SDK for Windows.
+The purpose of this batch file is solely to configure the server environment and only needs to be run once per server instance.

 <br/>
 {% highlight bat %}